keshavcoded/Image-classification-DL-Model/readme.md

 **Data preprocessing:**

 This step is done in order to make the model learn the features easy and efficient.
-For preprocessing, data augmentation techniques of rotation and fill mode are used in Image Data Generator.
+For pre-processing, data augmentation techniques of rotation and fill mode are used in Image Data Generator.
 Resizing of the image is done with dimensions as 224 x 224 before sending the image to the model for training and predicting.

 **Configuring ResNet50:**